dashed-slug/wallets/readme.txt

 == Screenshots ==

-1. **Adapters list** - Go to the Wallets menu to see a list of installed coins and some stats about them.
+1. **Adapters list** - Go to the Wallets menu to see a list of installed coin adapters and their status.
+2. **Capabilities matrix** - Easily control who can do what by assigning WordPress capabilities to your user roles.
+3. **Confirmation settings** - Decide whether internal and external transfers need to be verified by the user over email, an administrator via the admin panel, or both.
+4.  **Cron** - Control the recurring background tasks to finetune the plugin's performance.
+5. **E-mails** - Use a simple templating format to edit the email notifications that users receive about their transactions.
+6. **QR-Codes** - Turn on or off the display of QR-codes for deposit addresses.
-2. **Bitcoin Adapter settings** - The settings for talking to your bitcoin daemon.
-If you install other adapters, there will be similar screens to talk to the respective daemons.
+7. **Bitcoin adapter settings** - Settings for communicating with the Bitcoin RPC API.
+If you install other coin adapters they will have similar panels with settings.
-3. **Frontend - deposit** - The \[wallets_deposit\] shortcode displays a UI element that lets your users know which address they can send coins to if they wish to deposit to their account.
+8. **Frontend - deposit** - The \[wallets_deposit\] shortcode displays a UI element that lets your users know which address they can send coins to if they wish to deposit to their account.
-4. **Frontend - move** - The \[wallets_move\] shortcode displays a UI element that lets your users transfer coins to other users on the site.
+9. **Frontend - move** - The \[wallets_move\] shortcode displays a UI element that lets your users transfer coins to other users on the site.
-5. **Frontend - withdraw** - The \[wallets_withdraw\] shortcode displays a UI element that lets your users withdraw coins from their account to an external address.
+10. **Frontend - withdraw** - The \[wallets_withdraw\] shortcode displays a UI element that lets your users withdraw coins from their account to an external address.
-6. **Frontend - balance** - The \[wallets_balance\] shortcode displays your users' account balances.
+11. **Frontend - balance** - The \[wallets_balance\] shortcode displays your users' account balances.
-7. **Frontend - transactions** - The \[wallets_transactions\] shortcode displays an AJAX-powered table of past transactions affecting the accounts of your users.
+12. **Frontend - transactions** - The \[wallets_transactions\] shortcode displays an AJAX-powered table of past transactions affecting the accounts of your users.

 == Changelog ==

+= 2.4.1 =

+- Fix: When performing actions in transactions admin panel, redirect to that same panel without the action arguments (allows page refresh).
+- Add: PHPdoc for new helper functions introduced in 2.4.0
+- Add: Text warning about security best practices regarding RPC API communications over untrusted networks.

 = 2.4.0 =
 - Add: On multisite installs, the plugin can be *network-activated*.